-Almost all pension programs under social insurance (as distinct from provident funds or universal and demogrant systems) are financed at least in part by employer and employee contributions.
+Almost all pension programs under social insurance (as distinct from provident funds or universal systems) are financed at least in part by employer and employee contributions.
 Many derive their funds from all three sources.
 Contributions are determined by applying a percentage to salaries or wages up to a certain maximum.
 In many cases the employer pays a larger share.

 The government's contribution may be derived from general revenues or, less commonly, from special earmarked or excise taxes (for example, a tax on tobacco, gasoline, or alcoholic beverages).
 Government contributions may be used in different ways to defray a portion of all expenditures (such as the cost of administration), to make up deficits, or even to finance the total cost of a program.
 Subsidies may be provided as a lump sum or an amount to make up the difference between employer/employee contributions and the total cost of the system.
 A number of countries reduce or, in some cases, eliminate contributions for the lowest-paid wage earners, financing their benefits entirely from general revenues or by the employer's contribution.

 The contribution rate apportioned between the sources of financing may be identical or progressive, increasing with the size of the wage or changing according to wage class.
 Where universal and earnings-related systems exist side by side, and the universal benefit is not financed entirely by the government, separate rates may exist for each program.
 In other instances, flat-rate weekly contributions may finance basic pension programs.
 These amounts are uniform for all workers of the same age and sex, regardless of earnings level.
 However, the self-employed may have to contribute at a higher rate than wage and salary workers, thereby making up for the employer's share.